-We have not obtained regulatory approval for any of our product candidates and it is possible that roxadustat and pamrevlumab will never receive regulatory approval in any country.
-Regulatory authorities may take actions or impose requirements that delay, limit or deny approval of roxadustat or pamrevlumab for many reasons, including, among others:
+Even though FibroGen Beijing obtained regulatory approval for roxadustat in China, we have not obtained regulatory approval for any of our product candidates in other countries and it is possible that roxadustat and pamrevlumab will never receive regulatory approval in other countries.
+Other regulatory authorities may take actions or impose requirements that delay, limit or deny approval of roxadustat or pamrevlumab for many reasons, including, among others:

-- our failure to adequately demonstrate to the satisfaction of regulatory authorities that roxadustat is safe and effective in treating anemia in CKD or that pamrevlumab is safe and effective in treating IPF, pancreatic cancer, DMD or liver fibrosis; - our failure to demonstrate that a product candidate's clinical and other benefits outweigh its safety risks; - the determination by regulatory authorities that additional clinical trials are necessary to demonstrate the safety and efficacy of roxadustat or pamrevlumab, or that ongoing clinical trials need to be modified in design, size, conduct or implementation; - our product candidates may exhibit an unacceptable safety signal as they advance through clinical trials, in particular controlled Phase 3 trials;

-- the clinical research organizations ("CROs") that conduct clinical trials on our behalf may take actions outside of our control that materially adversely impact our clinical trials; - we or third party contractors manufacturing our product candidates may not maintain current good manufacturing practices ("cGMP"), successfully pass inspection or meet other applicable manufacturing regulatory requirements; - regulatory authorities may not agree with our interpretation of the data from our preclinical trials and clinical trials; - collaboration partners may not perform or complete their clinical programs in a timely manner, or at all; or - principal investigators may determine that one or more serious adverse events ("SAEs"), is related or possibly related to roxadustat, and any such determination may adversely affect our ability to obtain regulatory approval, whether or not the determination is correct.
+- our failure to adequately demonstrate to the satisfaction of regulatory authorities that roxadustat is safe and effective in treating anemia in CKD or that pamrevlumab is safe and effective in treating IPF, pancreatic cancer or DMD; - our failure to demonstrate that a product candidate's clinical and other benefits outweigh its safety risks; - the determination by regulatory authorities that additional clinical trials are necessary to demonstrate the safety and efficacy of roxadustat or pamrevlumab, or that ongoing clinical trials need to be modified in design, size, conduct or implementation; - our product candidates may exhibit an unacceptable safety signal as they advance through clinical trials, in particular controlled Phase 3 trials; - the clinical research organizations ("CROs") that conduct clinical trials on our behalf may take actions outside of our control that materially adversely impact our clinical trials; - we or third party contractors manufacturing our product candidates may not maintain current good manufacturing practices ("cGMP"), successfully pass inspection or meet other applicable manufacturing regulatory requirements; - regulatory authorities may not agree with our interpretation of the data from our preclinical trials and clinical trials; - collaboration partners may not perform or complete their clinical programs in a timely manner, or at all; or - principal investigators may determine that one or more serious adverse events ("SAEs"), is related or possibly related to roxadustat, and any such determination may adversely affect our ability to obtain regulatory approval, whether or not the determination is correct.